ppekala/ports-tools/README.md

 tb-plist-update
 ---------------

-Reads tinderbuild log and tries to update plist if there any files left behind after build.
+Reads tinderbox build log and tries to update plist if there any files left behind after build.

 tbuilder